gzlupko/nlp_projects/README.md

 # NLP Code for Dynamic Network Lab Research

-This repository contains NLP R code for research conducted by the Dynamic Network Lab at Columbia University.
+This repository contains Natural Language Processing R code for research conducted by the Dynamic Network Lab at Columbia University.

 ## Table of Contents